 We already wrote about differences between WordPress and Tumblr so we won’t go into many details this time.

 Before we move onto the transfer itself, you will have to make sure you have a WordPress site ready for the shift.

-For starters, you will have to have a hosting where you will install WordPress.
+For starters, you will have to have a hosting service where you will install WordPress.
 When it comes to hosting a WordPress site, we always recommend Bluehost – one of the rare hosting services recommended by WordPress itself.

 Once you choose a package and get a domain name, you will have to install WordPress.
-People who tried installing WordPress manually years ago with no technical knowledge might be scared of with this step, but the truth is no one does it manually anymore.
+People who tried installing WordPress manually years ago with no technical knowledge might be scared of this step, but the truth is no one does it manually anymore.
 Bluehost has prepared everything for you so you can have the popular platform installed on your site with a single click of a button!

 Move Your Blog from Tumblr to WordPress

 If you have prepared everything, you are finally ready for the transfer.
 We will show you how to relocate everything step by step; although you can’t be done in just five minutes, the process is relatively straightforward, so roll up your sleeves, grab a cup of coffee or that new imported craft beer you will enjoy and click away.